mastergray/yngwie-js/README.md

 .render("BODY");
 ```

 See some not so great examples [here](https://github.com/mastergray/yngwie-js/tree/main/test).
-Otherwise, the API docs for [Yngiwe.Element](https://github.com/mastergray/yngwie-js/wiki/Yngwie.Element) are a good start.
+Otherwise, the API docs for [Yngiwe.Element](https://github.com/mastergray/yngwie-js/wiki/Yngwie.Element) are a good place to start.

 ## API
 See the full API [here](https://github.com/mastergray/yngwie-js/wiki/API).